Zombi 2: Plot

-Menard is alarmed to find that one of his colleagues, Fritz, has died of the zombie infection.
-He tells his remaining staff to shoot all the dead bodies in their heads.
+Menard is alarmed to find that one of his colleagues, Fritz, has died of the zombie infection and tells his remaining staff to shoot all the dead bodies in their heads.
 While digging a grave for a body, he hears a signal flare and follows it to discover the boat group.
-Menard sends them back to his mansion in order to fetch his wife, where they discover Paola's corpse being eaten by zombies.
+Menard sends them back to his mansion to fetch his wife, where they discover Paola's corpse being eaten by zombies.
 The group fends off an attack against them and escapes in a jeep, with West suffering an ankle injury when the vehicle veers off-road after slamming into a zombie.
-Resting in a jungle clearing, the group realize they have encountered a Conquistador-era graveyard; Barrett is killed when one of the corpses rises from the earth and bites out her throat.
+Resting in a jungle clearing, the group realize they have stumbled upon a Conquistador-era graveyard; Barrett is killed when one of the corpses rises from the earth and bites out her throat.

 As more corpses reanimate, the group flees to the local hospital, where Menard explains that the dead are rising as a result of a voodoo curse which he has been trying to stop.
 The hospital is besieged by zombies, and Menard is killed by a reanimated Fritz.
 As the zombies attempt to enter, those being treated for infection inside the hospital also reanimate, killing several hospital staff who have stayed behind.
-As the dead outside breach the door, Bowles and Hull set the building on fire; the undead Barrett bites Hull but is shot in the head by West.
+As the dead outside breach the door, Bowles, West and Hull set the building on fire and start to shoot the zombies; the undead Barrett bites Hull in the arm but is shot by West.
 Bowles, West and Hull escape to the boat and leave the island.
-At the sea, Hull dies of his infection, and his body is locked in a cabin to be used as evidence of what has happened.
+At sea, Hull dies of his infection, and his body is locked in a cabin to be used as evidence of what has happened.
 However, as the boat approaches New York again, a radio broadcast reports that the city is under attack from zombies—the result of the initial attack in the harbor.

+Cast

+Credits taken from the British Film Institute and Cinema Italiano: the Complete Guide from Classics to Cult.

+Director Lucio Fulci makes a cameo appearance as Peter's news editor.